GalenBusch/Predicting-No-Show/README.md

 Consider this a template and a starting point for designing your own model.
 I did my own feature engineering represented in SQL, which required a combination of clinical process knowledge as well as automated appointment exclusion.
 Your features may vary, and you will need to adjust the one-hot encoding for your own project.

+## Feature Engineering

+When clinical processes may vary from one team, unit, service line, or floor to another, building in logic to programatically eliminate certain appointments was crucial and led to a 9% increase in AUC.
+I do this by building an exclusionary temp table containing all appointment types by categorical division, and excluding appointment types per division with a completion rate below 20%.
+Many features used are created by correlated subquery.
+While the table scans of the correlated subqueries were processing intensive, runtime paled in comparison to the models referenced.

 ### Prerequisites

 Numpy